chicagopython/CodingWorkshops/problems/webdev/flask_team_project/README.md

 - Each entry in the list should have
   - The name of the person
   - The meetup.com profile image of the person
-  - A radio button that will allow selecting that person
   - An input text box that allows entering lines of code
-- On hitting the submit button we should get the teams of four
+- On hitting the submit button we should get teams of four

 ### Flask